 poppy seeds, sesame seeds

-fleur de sel or sea salt (optional)
+fleur de sel, Maldon, or another flaky sea salt (optional)

 Heat a small skillet over medium heat.
 Add oats and toast, stirring occasionally, until slightly golden and fragrant.
 You can add the almonds here to toast as well, if desired.
 Set aside.
 Place yogurt in a bowl.
 Drizzle with honey.
 Add fruit to bowl and top with oats, almonds, and seeds.
 Finish with herbs and the tiniest sprinkle of fleur de sel or sea salt, if desired.